kluctl/kluctl/docs/commands.md

     -o, --output TEXT             Specify output format and target file, in the format 'format=path'.
 Format can either be 'diff' or 'yaml'.
 Can be specified multiple times.
 The actual format for yaml is currently not documented and subject to change.
+    --render-output-dir DIRECTORY
+                                  Specifies the target directory to render the project into.
+If omitted, atemporary directory is used.
 ```
 <!-- END SECTION -->